jhonDowe/blahdns/README.md

 * If you are developer using those services, both are blocked by default.
-Facebook SDK, data.mob.com, google-analytics, googleadservices, amazon-adsystem, crashlytics.com analytics.yahoo, doubleclick.net, hm.baidu.com, etc..
+`data.mob.com, google-analytics, googleadservices, amazon-adsystem, crashlytics.com analytics.yahoo, doubleclick.net, hm.baidu.com, etc.. `

+* Germany server has been reinstall and use new solution to provide better and faster service, enjoy (April 13, 2019)

 * For more old announcements, go [here](https://github.com/ookangzheng/blahdns/issues/36)